jbenjaminy/connect-four/README.md

 -render accessCode in game.jsx
 -add players' names to backend
 -render players' names in game.jsx
+-be able to join existing game using accessCode

 # TO DO:
--be able to join existing game using accessCode
 -move db to mLab or something
 -implement socket.io
 -add feature where on onClick of accessCode it gives you textbox to enter friend's phone number to text accessCode.
--randomize who moves first;
+-randomize who moves first.
--is reset game working?